org-tigris-jsapar/jsapar/docs/basics.md

     converter.convert(inReader, outWriter);
 ```
-You can add multiple line manipulators to a converter and they will be called in the same order as they were added.
+You can add multiple line manipulators to a converter, and they will be called in the same order as they were added.
 Returning false from a manipulator indicates that the line should be omitted completely from the output.

 You can both add and remove cells in a line manipulator.